 Hiking poles are allowed.

-You must bring your own safety pins to attach your number in accordance with the regulations.
+You must bring your own safety pins to attach your bib in accordance with the regulations.

-Bibs will be distributed in Aime la Plagne (start of the race) from Thursday 22 to Sunnday morning 3.30am (ID card required)
+Bibs will be distributed in Salle des Fêtes in Aime (start of the race)

 Safety and medical assistance

 There will be 10 first aid posts set up at various points along the course.
-These posts will be in radio or telephone contact with race HQ.
-A regulation medical team will be at race HQ in Aime throughout the whole event.
+These posts are linked by radio or telephone to the race headquarters.

-The first aid posts are there to assist anybody in danger using the organisers’ own means or those of the public health service.
+The first aid posts are intended to provide assistance to any person in danger using the organisation’s own resources or those agreed upon.

 It is up to a runner who is in difficulty or seriously injured to call the rescue service: